 The resources we used to choose the cheapest places to live

-The Legatum prosperity index considers a range of liveability factors for countries across the world.
+- The Legatum prosperity index considers a range of livability factors for countries across the world.
 This includes cost-of-living and the cheapest places to live.

 Cheapest places to live in Europe